Best MFT Programs in California

 Concentration: Counseling Psychology - Campus Based - Website

-- Clinical theory and research focus
+- Clinical theory foundation.

-- Supervised clinical work required
+- Supervised clinical work required.

 - Master's - Master of Arts in Counseling